 Despite incredibly suspicious circumstances, the death of Grooveshark co-founder Josh Greenberg has been ruled a ‘no suicide’ by coroners.
 In an autopsy report leaked Tuesday afternoon to Digital Music News, Greenberg’s abrupt death was mysteriously identified as ‘Undetermined,’ with no abnormal concentrations of toxins or other unusual post-mortem conditions found.

-According to official autopsy statistics, less than 5% of deaths carry this mysterious non-designation, with a vast majority of deaths linked to one or multiple known causes.
+According to official autopsy statistics, less than 5% of deaths carry this mysterious non-designation.
+And a vast majority of deaths are linked to one or multiple known causes.
 In situations involving otherwise-healthy twenty-somethings, the causes of death are typically violent, extreme, or suicidal.

 Then, there’s the strange timing of it all.
 Greenberg was found dead on July 20th of this year, less than three months after Grooveshark was brutally forced out of existence by a US federal court ruling.
 Grooveshark and its parent, Escape Media, battled for years against an expensive and fierce major label legal assault that was once described as ‘legal jihad’.
 Escape, alongside law firm Rosenberg & Giger, was ultimately unable to defend against massive copyright liability charges.